GSA/fedramp-automation/src/validations/constraints/README.md

 # FedRAMP OSCAL Constraints

+## What are they?

+FedRAMP's OSCAL Constraints are machine-readable rules that use the [OSCAL information model](https://pages.nist.gov/OSCAL/) to check [one or more OSCAL documents](https://automate.fedramp.gov/documentation/general-concepts/oscal-file-concepts/) in a digital authorization package for FedRAMP's requirements and recommendations to follow best practices.

+To use these constraints, you must download software that supports processing FedRAMP OSCAL Constraints.
+The [`oscal-cli`](https://github.com/metaschema-framework/oscal-cli/) has the most comprehensive support for the constraint processing and necessary supporting functions.
+This document will guide you through different ways to install the software and necessary support files.
+It will also guide you through checking a document with OSCAL constraints, and analyze results to know if the file conforms with FedRAMP's guidelines or changes are necessary.
+Once you do so, you will increase your confidence in your submission of a digital authorization package before review by FedRAMP's automated systems or reviewers.

+## Who should use FedRAMP OSCAL Constraints?

+FedRAMP developers make these constraints and tools for FedRAMP OSCAL implementers, practitioners, and content authors, including cloud service providers (CSPs), OSCAL tool suppliers, assessors, and federal agencies.

+## Installation

 OSCAL CLI is a Java-based tool for validating FedRAMP OSCAL documents.
 It ensures that your OSCAL content meets FedRAMP OSCAL requirements.

 The tool